1970 Federation Cup (tennis)

 The 1970 Federation Cup was the eighth edition of what is now known as the Fed Cup.
-22 nations participated in the tournament, which was held at the Freiburg Tennis Club in Freiburg, West Germany from 19–24 May.
+22 nations participated in the tournament, which was held at the Freiburg Tennis Club in Freiburg, West Germany from 19 to 24 May.
 Australia defeated West Germany in the final.

 Participating teams

 Draw

 All ties were played at the Freiburg Tennis Club in Freiburg, West Germany on clay courts.